opencord/simpleexampleservice/docs/simple-example-service.md

 This document assumes that you have already installed Kubernetes in your development environment.
 If you haven't done so already, see [QuickStart](../quickstart.md).

+> Note: Depending on the method that was used to deploy your Kubernetes installation, your installation may require root privilege to interact with Kubernetes.
+If so, then you may need to use `sudo` with many of the commands in this tutorial, for example `sudo helm init` instead of `helm init`.

 ### Deploy the necessary profiles ###

 It's necessary for us to deploy three helm charts, `xos-core`, `base-kubernetes`. and `demo-simpleexampleservice`.